University of Nebraska-Lincoln (UNL) College of Education and Human Sciences Building Begins Construction

 The building is slated for completion in Spring 2022

-At the University of Nebraska-Lincoln, Mabel Lee Hall (MLH) is part of a connected three-building complex that serves as the City Campus home of the College of Education and Human Sciences (CEHS).
+At the University of Nebraska-Lincoln, Carolyn Pope Edwards Hall is part of a connected three-building complex that serves as the City Campus home of the College of Education and Human Sciences (CEHS).

 The new design by Sasaki, in partnership with Sinclair Hille Architects of Lincoln, will deliver a dedicated, new, state-of-the-art, technologically-robust building customized to meet the evolving needs of students learning the latest pedagogical approaches.